|Join us !|

-We lobby the European Parliament Culture Committee, with close relationships with key MEPs.
+We lobby the European Parliament Culture Committee and other relevant Committees, with close relationships with key MEPs.

 We follow the work of the Council of Ministers and seek to influence the work of the Cultural Affairs Committee through working with our network of national members and partners.

-We hold an annual general meeting and every other year a conference open to the public to promote discussion and debate around issues that matter to cultural operators in Europe.
+We hold an annual general meeting and public conference every year to promote discussion and debate around issues that matter to cultural operators in Europe.